 So you may be thinking this all sounds good, but how does there customer services team fair up?

 Well they have had a rocky start, when they first switched from TalkTalk network, they switched their customer services team too, and it didn’t work out too well.

 Thankfully they have switched again, and their call centres are now based out of Scotland.

 Back in 2016 they were the most complained about home broadband provider, now they are the fourth out of seventeen providers, meaning they still have a way to go.

 Every company has complaints, and it’s just trying to read between the lines to decide if that figure will put you off, they have improved drastically from when they first started, but the likes of Sky, EE and Virgin are all ahead of the Post Office.

 So is it worth switching to the Post Office as a home broadband provider?

-Well if your looking for cheap, then definitely, they are one of the cheapest provider in the UK right now.
+Well if you’re looking for cheap, then definitely, they are one of the cheapest providers in the UK right now.

 We hope you have enjoyed our Post Office broadband review, feel free to check out the best contract deals that they offer at the top of the post.

 (If you consider signing up for a Post Office Home Broadband contract deals and could do so by following through on one of the links we provided.
 This may earn us a small commission to help Tech Blogs like us bring you more reviews weekly.)